mbucchia/OpenXR-Toolkit/compat.md

 | Project Cars 3 | - |
 | rFactor 2 | Fixed Foveated Rendering requires to lower the "Post Effects" setting under "Video setup" to Medium or lower |
 | Subnautica | - |

+[1] DCS World OpenBeta supports OpenXR without OpenComposite, and should be preferred.

 Do you have a game working but it's not in the list?
 Please file an [Issue](https://github.com/mbucchia/OpenXR-Toolkit/issues) to let us know!